 However, withdrawal from the sale contract under section 88B, which has the benefit of being a low-cost option as it does not require application to a court or VCAT, also has its drawbacks.
-You may still have an obligation to repay money lent under the finance contract (unless you can rely on section 21 of the National Credit Code ("NCC") (which is Schedule 1 to the new National Consumer Credit Protection Act 2009 (Cth)) to terminate the finance contract because credit has not been provided yet).
+You may still have an obligation to repay money lent under the finance contract (unless you can rely on section 21 of the National Credit Code (“NCC”), which is sch 1 National Consumer Credit Protection Act 2009 (Cth)) to terminate the finance contract because credit has not been provided yet).

 Any default by you under the finance contract may leave you exposed to legal proceedings by the lender.
 If this occurs, you may be able to argue in your defence that as the sale contract was withdrawn from under section 88B, your obligations under the sale contract have been consequentially “discharged” under section 135 of the NCC.
 Section 135 allows the purchaser to rescind a finance contract if the sale contract has been rescinded or discharged, where the trader referred the purchaser to the lender (and had an arrangement with this lender to regularly refer potential purchasers).
 There may, however, be an issue as to whether a withdrawal from the sale agreement amounts to “discharge” for the purposes of section 135.

-You can rescind a sale contract if it does not contain the prescribed particulars (s.45).
-You can also withdraw from the contract if it does not comply with section 41 (used cars) or section 42 (new cars) (s.88B).
-(See: "Rescission" and "Withdrawal" under "Motor Car Traders Act ss.45 & 88B", above, for information about rescinding the contract under section 45 or withdrawing from it under section 88B.)
+You can rescind a sale contract if it does not contain the prescribed particulars (s 45).
+You can also withdraw from the contract if it does not comply with section 41 (used cars) or section 42 (new cars) (s 88B).
+(See “Rescission” and “Withdrawal” under “Motor Car Traders Act – sections 45, 88B”, above, for information about rescinding the contract under section 45 or withdrawing from it under section 88B.)

 - the name of the motor car trader or of the employee of the trader who negotiated the deal;